What Causes Dead Pixels?

 Does dropping a phone cause dead pixels?

 An impact can damage the TFT layer and create dead pixels near the impact point, even without a visible screen crack.
-If a cluster of dead pixels appeared near one corner after a drop, impact damage is almost certainly responsible.
+If a cluster of dead pixels appeared near one corner after a drop, physical impact damage is almost certainly responsible.

 Can a dead pixel appear after a software update?